-Our Counseling Services Center assists currently enrolled students who seek guidance services in a positive and professional environment.
-Make an appointment for your free short-term personal or educational counseling sessions (usually three to five sessions per student).
+Counseling Services offers positive and professional guidance to currently enrolled students.
+Make an appointment for your free short-term personal or educational counseling session.
+Services include:

 - Individual and group counseling

 What is Personal Counseling?

 Are you struggling with family conflict, divorce, substance abuse, depression, grief and loss, a learning disability or stress or anxiety about academic achievement?
 We offer students free, confidential and professional counseling services that allow you to express your feelings and identify patterns of thinking with a trained and caring counselor.

 Do you need help planning the right program of study?
 We are here to help with individual consultation and group course planning sessions.
 We can also help you learn new study habits, stress and time management skills, and how to communicate well with others.

 What is Crisis Counseling?

 We can help you with crisis counseling, which focuses on single or ongoing problems that are overwhelming or traumatic.